lubeda/PixelIt-hacs/README.md

 #### Sound

 The new [Firmware](https://www.bastelbunker.de/wp-content/uploads/PixelIt.zip) of pixelIt supports mp3 playback via a DFPlayer Module.
 If you use sound in your templates, the sound is only played once, directly when you add the template to the loop.
-Watch Out, the [Awtrix](https://blueforcer.de/awtrix-2-0/) Hardware uses pin D5 for RX to the DFMini, so they are not interchange able
+Watch Out, the [Awtrix](https://blueforcer.de/awtrix-2-0/) Hardware uses pin D5 for RX to the DFMini, so they are not interchangeable

 #### On screen names

 You may use screen-names multiple times but if you e.g. delete a screen e.g. "data" all screens of that name will be delete.